gnodar01/Battleship-API/README.md

   Once a coordinate is struck, the game's `player_turn` is set to the opposite player.
 That player may then strike then strike back.
 Once all of the spaces for a given ship are hit, that ship's `sunk` status is set to 'True'.
 The first player to sink all of the other player's ships wins the game.
 The game's `game_over` status is then set to 'True', and the game's `winner` is set to the winning player's name.

-- To get a list of a user's games, a `GET` request may be sent to the `game.get_user_games` at `/user/games/[registered user's name]`.
-The endpoint url also takes an optional `include` query parameter, which may be set to 'wins' or 'losses'.
-If set to 'wins', only games that the user has won will be returned.
-If set to 'losses', only games that the user has lost will be returned.
+- To get a list of a user's active games, a `GET` request may be sent to the `game.get_user_games` at `/user/games/[registered user's name]`.
+Only active games are returned.
+If the game is over, it will not be included in the response.

 - All moves during a game are recorded.
 To get a history of all of the moves made in a game, a `GET` request may be sent to the `game.get_game_history` endpoint at `/game/history/[game's url-safe key]`.